rwaldron/tc39-notes/es7/2016-07/jul-26.md

 WH: I would have expected math library extensions to include common math functions like the gamma function.
 Why aren't those in here?

 RW: That was my long list, but I pared it down.
-Maybe we should be incuding a lot of functions from other standard libraries.
+Maybe we should be including a lot of functions from other standard libraries.

 AWB: We went through a similar process in ES2015 where we made a big spreadsheet of various languages and functions, and chose what to add to Math based on that